 Those looking to explore other destinations in Thailand can also get off the train in Phitsanulok to visit Sukhothai, get off in Lopburi to see the city of monkeys, or explore the ruins in Ayutthaya.

 Overall, Chiang Mai is an incredibly safe place to visit.
 Just like any big city, though, there are of course some risks here.
 Be aware of your surroundings when walking around at night, and don’t go flashing cash or valuables.

 The tap water definitely is a no-go here.
 Travel with a water bottle that you can easily and cheaply refill at stations all over the city.
 This ensures you don’t get sick and cuts down on plastic waste.

 One of the biggest scams you need to worry about in Chiang Mai is tuk-tuk drivers taking you on a forced shopping tour.
 Should you get stuck on one of these, you’ll surely be introduced to the famous gem scam here where a shopkeeper tries to sell you worthless plastic for exorbitant prices.
 Best to cut your loses and call a Grab or hop on the songthaew to get out of there.

 Keep an eye out for the police – if they catch you riding a scooter without an international or a Thai license, it’s a 300 bhat fine.
 The police can be avoided fairly easily, if you’re quick 😉

-Pick yourself up a backpacker security belt to keep your cash safe on the road, and check out Backpacker Safety 101 for tips and tricks to stay safe whilst backpacking Chiang Mai.
+Pick yourself up a backpacker security belt to keep your cash safe on the road, and check out our Thailand Safety Guide for tips and tricks to stay safe whilst backpacking Chiang Mai.
 This post for plenty of ideas on ingenious ways to hide your money when traveling.

 Get Insured Before Backpacking Chiang Mai